Stony Brook Indoor Sports Complex: Stony Brook University Swimming Pool

 University Pool is the home to Stony Brook's women's swimming & diving program.
 The pool was recently renovated and opened in April 2017.

 The Stony Brook University and the Department of Athletics held an official ribbon-cutting ceremony to re-open University Pool on Monday, May 15.
 The Seawolves' swimming and diving program was placed on competitive hiatus in 2012-13 following the announcement of critical maintenance renovation to University Pool.
 The renovations began in January of 2015 when the existing pool was completely demolished, including the removal of the existing pool deck level.

 Dubin Family Athletic Performance Center

 The Dubin Family Athletic Performance Center was officially opened on June 6, 2012 with a dedication ceremony.
 The 8,000 square-foot facility is named after Stony Brook alumnus Glenn Dubin, who made a $4.3 million donation for the construction of the project, which is the largest private donation ever to an athletics department within the State University of New York system.
 The world-class facility is located inside the Indoor Sports Complex and overlooks Kenneth P. LaValle Stadium.
-The new strength and conditioning facility includes 37,280 pounds of cutting-edge strength & conditioning equipment, a state-of-the-art audio visual system for filming and training, a designated plyometric area for speed and sprint work, a nutritional oasis, a furnished office area, a large storage room and an outdoor patio area.
+The new strength and conditioning facility includes 37,280 pounds of strength & conditioning equipment, an audio visual system for filming and training, a designated plyometric area for speed and sprint work, a nutritional oasis, a furnished office area, a large storage room and an outdoor patio area.